pierpaolo28/pierpaolo28.github.io/products.md

 ## Google ADK Dev Skills

-I was the Product Manager behind the Google launch of "[ADK Dev Skills](https://adk.dev/tutorials/coding-with-ai/#adk-dev-skills)".
+Was the Product Manager behind the Google launch of "[ADK Dev Skills](https://adk.dev/tutorials/coding-with-ai/#adk-dev-skills)".
 Google Agent Development Kit (ADK) provides a set of development skills that cover APIs, coding patterns, deployment, and evaluation.
 The skills work with any compatible tool, including Gemini CLI, Antigravity, Claude Code, and Cursor.
+More details about the technical implementation are available [at this link.](/blog/blog98/)

 To install the ADK development skills, run the following in your project directory: